Premature birth: the basics

 For example, most babies who are born earlier than 32 weeks of pregnancy will need help with breathing.
 This means they’ll be cared for in a neonatal intensive care unit (NICU).
 If they’re more developed, they might be cared for in a special care nursery.

 Low birth weight

 Babies can be both premature and low birth weight.

-Low birth weight can happen because premature babies don’t get the chance to put on weight in the last weeks or months of pregnancy.
-These babies have low birth weight but are the appropriate size for their gestational age.
+Low birth weight can happen because premature babies are born before they get the chance to put on weight in the last weeks or months of pregnancy.
+These babies have low birth weight, but their development is appropriate for their gestational age.

 How premature babies look

-How your premature baby’s body looks depends quite a lot on how premature she is.
+Your premature baby’s appearance depends quite a lot on how premature your baby is.

-When a baby is born at 36-37 weeks of gestation (late preterm), he’ll probably look like a small full-term baby.
+When a baby is born at 34-37 weeks of gestation (late preterm), they’ll probably look like a small full-term baby.

-As a baby’s gestational age decreases, her weight and size also decrease.
+As a baby’s gestational age at birth decreases, their weight and size generally decrease too.